c0nrad/sngglr/README.md

-sngglr
+sngglr - An amazing project
 ======

-Open source dating website <3
+Open source dating website ♥

-The idea is to be able to quickly launch a dating website for a smaller circle of people.
+The idea is to be able to quickly launch a dating website for a small circle of people.

 ## Deploy